 Cruises are a cool way to really escape and either party or relax, whatever your preference, in the warm sunshine surrounded by the open sea, and visit beautiful beaches.
 When you add live music and good friends – it’s all of my favorite things in one place.
 It’s a better version of the festival concert.
 When you are on a cruise you get to see the bands on a breezy pool deck; you get to see them in theaters and intimate bars and atrium settings; you get to go to a restaurant and sit down and eat whenever you want, go to a quiet pool and sit in the sun, or go to your cabin and shower or nap or change or decompress by sitting on your balcony and appreciating the vastness.

 Miami happened to be hosting the massive event known as the Ultra Musical Festival, in which over 300,000 (!)
-20-30-somethings flock to Miami to listen to the agitating sounds of electronic dance music, or EDM as they call it.
-Call me old.
-The only thing I really know is that they bounce up and down to repetitive, melodic-less, often vocal-less (gasp!) beats with high-pitched screeching keyboard noises and ingest pharmaceuticals.
+20-30-somethings flock to Miami to listen to the agitating, makes-me-wanna-claw-my-eyes-out sounds of EDM.
+The only thing I really know about that scene is that they bounce up and down to repetitive-sounding, often band-less and vocal-less (gasp!) computer-ish beats with high-pitched screeching keyboard noises, all of which combined gives me eye-popping anxiety…and that their drugs of choice are pharmaceuticals (I know, I sound like an old person, which I may be ;o)).
 I am apparently incapable of feeling it, but I am fascinated by the energy they appear to make together.
 Hey, it’s all good – it’s an entrenched music subculture not really different than ours in many ways – and whatever makes you happy ;o)

 So our hotel had all these EDM people and we had fun partying with them: four guys from Michigan who we asked a zillion questions about their music and scene; six totally loco and very young Mexican boys (who went to the festival dressed as multi-colored torreros and looked like the Mexican Power Rangers).
 We spent a few hours at the pool watching them drink out of a hotel room ice bucket with a beer/tequila concoction, all the while taking shots from another bottle of tequila.
 As they somehow managed to stumble away from the pool to get ready for the festival, three nice 20-something boys from Belgium took up the sun-party with us.
 One was an adorably hot little undertaker dude, and they had delightful accents and we all had a nice lunch conversation about their country.
 It was a fun and interesting mixing of scenes – we’re all essentially the same when it comes to our music.